Sweden and migration

 Today, Sweden’s startup and technology industry means a lot of foreign workers – especially in the ICT field – come to the country looking for job opportunities, making ‘work’ the top reason for moving to Sweden.

-The asylum figures for 2022–2023 includes people who came to Sweden to seek protection under the Temporary Protection Directive.
+The asylum figures for 2022–2024 include people who came to Sweden to seek protection under the Temporary Protection Directive.
 Most were Ukrainian citizens.

 The five main reasons for migrating to Sweden: